deffen3/rally_game/README.md

 1. UI Transform works different on Mac?
 UI is in the middle of the screen.
 1. Red laser weapon can go through opponents on computers with potato frame rate

-DONE:
+RECENTLY DONE:
 1. Fixed gimballed/turret/auto-aim feature
 1. Add simple AI opponents
 1. Add current weapon type icon into UI
-1. AI sword mode seems to not work very well, bad target tracking when in reverse?
+1. AI sword mode seems to not work very well, bad target tracking when in reverse? - FIXED
 1. Put weapon properties into a .ron config file
 1. Visible Shield and Armor icons.
 Shield should be a faint bubble over top vehicle.
 Armor can be some grey stuff surrounding your vehicles sides.
-1. Weapon icon blinks if weapon on cooldown?
+1. Weapon icon goes transparent when on cooldown

 Currently this is a ship combat game where the goal is to get a kill with all of the weapons.
 Once you get a kill with a weapon then it will automatically switch to your next weapon.